carlogattuso/coolchain/README.md

 # CoolChain

+This project is a blockchain-based traceability system designed to securely and transparently record temperature measurements for various use cases, such as supply chain monitoring, healthcare environments, and industrial processes.
+By leveraging the immutability and distributed nature of blockchain technology, this system ensures that temperature data is trustworthy, tamper-proof, and easily auditable.

-This project includes a variety of frameworks, libraries, and tools to create a robust and scalable application.
+Coolchain includes a variety of frameworks, libraries, and tools to create a robust and scalable application.
 It is structured into four subprojects:

 1. **CoolChain backend**: The main application.